Biranav/Hibernate/README.md

 Before you begin, ensure you have met the following requirements:

-Java Development Kit (JDK) installed (preferably JDK 8 or later) Maven
+Java Development Kit (JDK) installed (preferably JDK 8 or later), Maven,
-Eclipse IDE
+Eclipse IDE,
-A Database MySQL
+A Database MySQL,
-Hibernate dependencies added to your project
+Hibernate dependencies added to your project.

 Technologies Used :

-Java
+Java,
-Hibernate ORM
+Hibernate ORM,
-MySQL
+MySQL,
-Maven
+Maven.